nhsbsa/nhsbsa-asc-tfrs-design-history/app/posts/claims/2024-06-20-cpd-claims.md

     Password: ascbsa123
 ---

-So far the prototype only allows for TU claims to be submitted, we now want to bring in CPD claims.
-The expectation is that there are going to be less of these type of claims, so balancing user needs with coming up with a design flow that has the least amount of changes needed to the TU journey, with minimal technical effort.
+So far the prototype only allows for TU claims to be submitted, as dictated by roadmap and priorities we now want to bring in CPD claims.
+The expectation is that there are going to be less of these type of claims, so the direction was to balance user needs with coming up with a design flow that has the least amount of changes needed to the TU journey, with minimal technical effort, to allow for less work and quicker delivery.

 ## Why we did this work

 - Sprint number ...
 - Sprint goal ...
 - CPD usability testing was originally conducted in round 2 w/c December 11th in Alpha.
-- Various parts of the CPD journey were highlighted in testing to need further iteration and many parts needed to have further clarification of buisness requirements.
-For example, the list stating what could activities could be claimed for that was tested in research round 2 was found to be quite confusing for users in that quite a lot of the sections overlapped and wasn't clear which option to select to add to claim.
+- Various parts of the original CPD journey were highlighted in testing to need further iteration and many parts needed to have further clarification of buisness requirements.
+For example, the list stating what activities could be claimed for, tested in research round 2, was found to be quite confusing for users in that quite a lot of the sections overlapped and it wasn't clear which option the user should select to add to claim.
-- TU claim journey has already been developed and tested and the amount of claims for CPD are going to be much lower in comparison.
-Taken this into consideration in the design process for CPD on balancing the needs for CPD against business priority and technical difficulty, to have the least amount of impact on the TU journey.
+- The TU claim journey has already been developed and tested and the amount of claims for CPD are going to be much lower in comparison.
+Taking this into consideration in the design process for CPD, balancing the needs for CPD against business priority and technical difficulty, to have the least amount of impact on the TU journey.
-- CPD were orginially included in claims prototype version (?) but then pushed down the priority roadmap, and taken out of the MVP.
+- CPD was orginially included in claims prototype version (?) but then it was pushed down the priority roadmap, and taken out of the MVP.

-Goals of work:
+### Goals of work:
-- Bring CPD back into the prototype from previous version where it had it
+- Bring CPD back into the prototype from the previous version where it had it, adapting it to fit updates to designs.
-- Iterate on the points of friction we know from previous testing were issues, causing minimal disruption to TU journey
+- Iterate on the points of friction we know from previous testing were issues, causing minimal disruption to TU journey.

 ## What our ideas were

 ### Mental model of different types of claims

-- We believe there is much risk of confusion over the two types of claims available and what the difference will be of each funding pot and so which to select.
+- We believe there is much risk of confusion over the two types of claims available and what the difference will be of each funding pot and so which type the user selects.
 We believe content explaining the differences is critical for the submitter's early on in the claims journey.

 #### Hypothesis 1
 >**We believe that** explaining both types of claim funding types before they start